I'm with Stupid (Pet Shop Boys song): Artwork

+Promotion and live performances

 The song was A-listed to the primary BBC Radio 2 playlist.
 The video was previewed exclusively on the mobile network 3 as part of a promotion capitalising on the increase in music sales via mobile downloads.

 "I'm with Stupid" was performed on the 23 April 2006 episode of Top of the Pops, in the last in a long series of Pet Shop Boys performances on the UK music programme.
 The performance was planned to include six dancers, wearing masks depicting Blair's and Bush's faces.
 The BBC's editorial department objected, however, citing the need to be politically "impartial"; in the end, only one Blair mask and one Bush mask was used, with the remaining four masks replaced by ones depicting Bill Clinton, David Cameron, Menzies Campbell, and Vladimir Putin.

 The song was later performed in Germany in the form the BBC had objected to.

+The song was also performed on the Fundamental Tour (2006–07) and was included in the concert film DVD Cubism.

 Music video

-The video, filmed at Alexandra Palace in North London features David Walliams and Matt Lucas of Little Britain.

-In the video, the duo stage a performance in which they play the roles of Tennant and Lowe and mime "I'm with Stupid" while dressed in Very-era outfits (mainly from the "Can You Forgive Her?" and "Go West" promotional campaigns).
+The video was directed by Rob Leggatt and filmed at Alexandra Palace in North London.
+It features David Walliams and Matt Lucas of Little Britain staging a performance in which they play the roles of Tennant and Lowe and mime "I'm with Stupid" while dressed in Very-era outfits (mainly from the "Can You Forgive Her?" and "Go West" promotional campaigns).
 They are accompanied by a group of dancers, also dressed in similar costumes.
 The video ends with Walliams and Lucas asking for the approval of the audience, which is revealed to be Tennant and Lowe themselves, bound to their seats.

+Critical reception

+Peter Robinson of Popjustice described "I'm with Stupid" as "Everything you want from a Pet Shop Boys single: huge production on a song which works on at least two levels and is as funny as it is poignant".
+Music Week named it their Single of the Week, stating: "This highly anticipated reunion with Trevor Horn is ideal for the Boys' lush and emotional sound".

+Michael Hubbard of MusicOMH wrote: "Musically it's right up there with the best of the Pets' work and sends a thrill of anticipation across airwaves in advance of parent album Fundamental".
+Anthony Strutt of Pennyblackmusic wrote: "This is classic the Pet Shop Boys with crystal vocals from Neil Tennant and big keyboards from Chris Lowe.
+It is head bopping pop".
+He also called the B-side, "The Resurrectionist", a "very commercial hands in the air anthem".